AdobeDocs/experience-manager-cloud-service.en/help/onboarding/home.md

 **[System Administrator Tasks](/help/onboarding/what-is-required/add-users-assign-cm-roles.md)**

 System Administrators manage all aspects of their users, from access to permissions.
-The following documentation pages include information describing basic organizational tasks:
+The following documentation includes information describing basic organizational tasks, such as:

 * Adding users
 * Assigning users to Cloud Manager roles and permissions

 **[Navigate to Cloud Manager](/help/onboarding/what-is-required/navigate-to-cloud-manager.md)**

 Access Cloud Manager to get started with your Cloud journey with AEM.
-Now that you have been added as a user and assigned to aa Cloud Manager Role, you are ready to do various tasks such as [creating a program](/help/onboarding/getting-access-to-aem-in-cloud/understand-program-types.md), [adding an environment](/help/implementing/cloud-manager/manage-environments.md), [accessing Git](/help/implementing/cloud-manager/accessing-git.md), [configuring a pipeline](/help/implementing/cloud-manager/configure-pipeline.md), and [deploying code](/help/implementing/cloud-manager/deploy-code.md).
+Now that you have been added as a user and assigned to a Cloud Manager Role, you are ready to do various tasks such as [creating a program](/help/onboarding/getting-access-to-aem-in-cloud/understand-program-types.md), [adding an environment](/help/implementing/cloud-manager/manage-environments.md), [accessing Git](/help/implementing/cloud-manager/accessing-git.md), [configuring a pipeline](/help/implementing/cloud-manager/configure-pipeline.md), and [deploying code](/help/implementing/cloud-manager/deploy-code.md).

 **[Grant User Access to an AEM Instance](/help/onboarding/what-is-required/accessing-aem-instance.md)**

-Follow this section to learn how a a System Administrator can grant users access to an AEM instance or a user who created a environment can grant other users access to an AEM instance.
+Follow this section to learn how a System Administrator can grant users access to an AEM instance or a user who created a environment can grant other users access to an AEM instance.

 ## Experience Manager as a Cloud Service Guides {#aem-guides}